jezzsantos/saastack/docs/how-to-guides/020-api-endpoint.md

 Sometimes, it is necessary to build your own validators for common types that you find you are using in many requests.

-For example, your request contains a collection of complex data objects, where as normally you are dealing with a single property value.
+For example, your request contains a collection of complex data objects, whereas normally you are dealing with a single property value.

 ```c#
 public class CreateThingRequest : TenantedRequest<CreateThingRequest, CreateThingResponse>